LindafHarrison/tic-tac-toe/README.md

 ## Tic Tac Toe

-It's simply a game of Tic Tac Toe built using React.
+It's simply a game of Tic Tac Toe built using React.Good for a simple React reference, how to use componentDidUpdate, as well as multiple components.

 ## Available Scripts